 In order to use VRM files with Unity, first import UniVRM.

 You may be puzzled as we just exported the file as a FBX.
-I will explain why.
+We will explain why:

 When you export a FBX file and import to Unity, you need to recreate material and set the texture files.
 That is very tiring, and since we are using a FBX file that was originally a VRM file we can import the original VRM file to Unity and use the material from there.

 Please download the latest UniVRM .unitypackage from the URL below.

 When you open the URL, a window like the one shown in the image below will appear.
 The one squared in red should be downloaded.
 NOTE: please use the latest version.

 Once the download is complete, please create a new project in Unity.

 Double click the UniVRM unitypackage you just downloaded, and select all then click Import when a window appears like the one shown below.

 We can now use VRM files with Unity.